barunik/DynamicNets.jl/README.md

 data = sqrt.(data);
 ```

-Function DynNet_time estimates time varying total network connectedness as well as directional connectedness with following inputs and outputs, timing for a 9 variable system and 100 simulations is for MacBook Pro 2016 with 2.9 GHz Dual-Core Intel Core i5.
+Function DynNet_time estimates time varying total network connectedness as well as directional connectedness with following inputs and outputs, timing for a 9 variable system and 100 simulations is for MacBook Pro 2020 with 2,3 GHz Quad-Core Intel Core i7 with 32GB 3733 MHz Memory.
 Note julia compiles functions at the first run so the second run times will be much faster

 ````julia
 C,CI = DynNet_time(data,L,H,W,Nsim,corr)